MetriqOrg/go/services/orbitr/internal/docs/reference/errors/before-history.md

 replacement: https://developers.stellar.org/api/errors/http-status-codes/horizon-specific/
 ---

-A horizon server may be configured to only keep a portion of the lantah network's history stored within its database.
+A horizon server may be configured to only keep a portion of the metriq network's history stored within its database.
 This error will be returned when a client requests a piece of information (such as a page of transactions or a single operation) that the server can positively identify as falling outside the range of recorded history.